50 things you need to know before traveling to Spain

 Burgos, Spain

-#6 The climate in Spain is one of the most diverse in Europe due to its size, coasts, and large mountain ranges.
+#6 The climate in Spain is one of the most diverse in Europe due to its size, coasts, and extensive mountain ranges.
 However, we can easily notice that the north is wet and cold, while the south is dry and hot.

 Things to do in Marbella

-Puerto Ban煤s, Malaga
+Puerto Banús, Malaga

 #7 The majority of Spaniards are formally Roman Catholic, but different religious beliefs are accepted.
-However, the younger generations are much less religious, like in many other western countries.
+However, the younger generations are much less religious, like in many other Western countries.

-#8 Spain was (partially) under Muslim rule for over 700 years from year 711 to 1571.
-To put it into perspective the USA is independent for 242… The south of Spain, particularly Andalusia, is where the Muslim rule was the longest.
-Here you can still see the influences, in buildings and architecture.
+To put it into perspective, the USA is independent for 242… The south of Spain, particularly Andalusia, is where the Muslim rule was the longest.
+There you can still see the influences in buildings and architecture.

 Top attractions of Spain